 Social Security will review the eligibility review forms (1026-SM-REDE) and send letters explaining the decision.
 Social Security may decide any one of the following:

-Any change to the amount of extra help a person qualifies for could be effective asearly as January 2009, unless their marital status or marital living arrangements changed.
+Any change to the amount of Extra Help a person qualifies for could be effective as early as January 2010, unless their marital status or marital living arrangements changed.
 Changes in marital status or marital living arrangements may result in changes to the amount of extra help in the following month.